JacobCCarroll/JacobCCarroll/README.md

 - Hi, I’m Jacob Carroll
-- I'm a mathematics and statistics student at the University of Chicago
+- I'm a mathematics + statistics + business economics student at the University of Chicago
 - 👀 I’m interested in finance and technology
 - 📫 Connect with me on LinkedIn (https://www.linkedin.com/in/jacob-c-carroll-b5bb37236/)